Last updated 10 December 2021

-Black and blue bin collections continue to run as normal.
+Black, blue and brown bin collections continue to run as normal.
 It is likely that collections may take place earlier or later than usual so please ensure your bins are at the front of your property by 6am on your scheduled collection day.

-Read more about these changes and how to manage your waste during this time.
+Read more about how to manage your waste during this time.

 Our bulky waste and commercial waste services remain unaffected.

-Following temporary closures, Suffolk County Council have reopened Suffolk Recycling Centres for pre-booked appointments.
+Suffolk County Council’s Recycling Centres are open for pre-booked appointments only.
 Read more about how to book a time slot to visit your local Recycling Centre.

 Save time, do it online!
 My Ipswich is the easiest and quickest way to make a request, report a problem or apply for a service...24 hours a day.
 Visit my.ipswich.gov.uk/MyServices

-If you are isolated at home and need urgent advice or support during the coronavirus pandemic, please ring the Home, But Not Alone service on 0800 876 6926, it’s open 7 days a week from 9am to 5pm.
+If you need urgent advice or support during the coronavirus pandemic, please ring the Home, But Not Alone service on 0800 876 6926, it’s open from 9am to 5pm, Monday to Friday.

 Read more about the process for cancelled or postponed shows.

-Check our social media pages for ways you can still engage with us for free:
+Check our social media pages for ways you can engage with us online:

-Check our social media pages for ways you can still engage with us for free:
+Check our social media pages for ways you can engage with us online:

-The Council’s Parks Patrol teams will continue to monitor parks and open spaces to advise people to follow social distancing guidelines.
+The Council’s Parks Patrol teams continue to monitor parks and open spaces.

-Following a temporary suspension, residents can now sign up to rent an allotment at one of our 16 sites.
+Residents can still sign up to rent an allotment at one of our 16 sites.
 All allotment plots are let by the Field Secretaries on behalf of the Council.
 Please contact them by emailing firstname.lastname@example.org.
 Our allotments are great value for money with a standard plot costing only 87.5p per week.

 Read more about renting an allotment.

-Burials and cremations can still go ahead as planned but the Government has issued guidance to help keep people safe at funerals.
+Our cemeteries remain open for use and burials and cremations can still go ahead as planned but the government has issued guidance to help keep people safe at funerals.